FICO's newly announced FICO® Score 10 Suite is getting a lot of attention and news coverage. Let's cut to the chase:

 Medium term answer for all borrowers: “Maybe, in a few years, depends on what you're using credit for, we’ll talk…”

-Short to medium term answer for home buyers and mortgage lenders: “Most likely nothing.”
+Short to medium term answer for home buyers and mortgage lenders: “Nothing.”

 Historically, lenders have been slow to adopt new models from FICO®.
 If the lender doesn’t use it, it means nothing to the borrower.